Blog

 LLMs generate answers based on signals, context and retrieval patterns that often stay hidden.
 You may rank number one on Google and still not appear in an AI answer.
 You may be the market leader, but you lose visibility because the model does not understand your brand as an entity.
 Or the platform might rely on sources your SEO never looked at.

 LLMs pull from many places.
 Some depend heavily on Google and Bing.
 Others trust third-party sites more than your own website.
 Some blend training data with real-time retrieval.
-And the output can change across geography, device, query length and user history.
+And the output can vary by geography, device, query length, and user history.

 In this landscape, traditional SEO reporting breaks.
 Clicks decline.
 Visibility becomes probabilistic.
 Yet measurement is still possible if you know what LLMs look for.

 A strong technical foundation, clean site structure, fast load speed and deep topic coverage remain essential.
 Think of this as the 80% that gets you into the game.
 Models still use retrieval from Google, Bing and Brave.
-If your website is weak there, you lose visibility everywhere.
+If your website is weak there, you lose visibility across the board.

 The remaining 20% is where the game has changed.
 LLMs reward signals that feel more like brand proof than keyword optimisation.
 They look for consistent mentions across many trusted domains.
-They verify your entity through association with other strong brands.
+They verify your entity by associating it with other strong brands.
 They check third-party platforms to confirm legitimacy.
-And they prioritise depth, context, and authority over exact-match phrases.
+And they prioritise depth, context, and authority over exact match phrases.

 This is why a site can dominate Google and still not show up in ChatGPT.
 The model is not only ranking your page.
 It is ranking your brand.